LinkedIn has gotten boring and uninformative.

 but don’t you dare hit your back button or the Internet will break!

 There are dozens if not hundreds of gateway companies.
-Authorize.net is the 900 pound gorilla and I’ve stuck with them.
-I’ve had gateways that shut down for six and eight hours preventing our site to take credit cards which is why I maintain a redundant system of two gateways that I can swap out in case one becomes damaged.
+Authorize.net is the 900-pound gorilla and I’ve stuck with them.
+I’ve had gateways that shut down for six and eight hours preventing our site to take credit cards which is why I maintain (at the time this was written) a redundant system of two gateways that I can swap out in case one becomes damaged.

 The single biggest advantage it has is that it is possible to get approval for instant funding including for American Express which with some merchant processors normally take 3 to 4 business days to get you.